-Risks may be increased by complicated cross boundary arrangements, and it would be dangerous and unproductive for local authorities to argue over whose responsibility it is to investigate cross boundary safeguarding incidents.
+Risks may be increased by complicated cross boundary arrangements, and it could be dangerous and unproductive for local authorities to debate over whose responsibility it is to investigate cross boundary safeguarding incidents.

 The ‘placing local authority’ continues to hold responsibility for commissioning and funding a placement.
 However, many people at risk live in residential settings outside their own placing area.
 In addition, a safeguarding incident might occur during a short term health or social care stay, or on a trip, requiring police action in that area or immediate steps to protect the person while they are in that area.

 The initial lead in response to a safeguarding referral should always be taken by the local authority where the incident occurred.
 This is known as the ‘host local authority’.
 This might include taking immediate action to ensure the safety of the person, or arranging an early discussion with the police when a criminal offence is suspected.